 There is a misconception that the employer must own the parking lot- this is not the law.
 The Supreme Court of Illinois ruled in 1962 that whether or not the employer owns the parking lot is immaterial.
 There is also a misconception that the employer must maintain and control the parking lot with such affirmative acts such as snow removal or salting.
 This is also not the law.
 The Supreme Court of Illinois also ruled that if an employer provides parking which is customarily used by its employees, the employer is responsible for the maintenance and control of the parking lot.

-However, not all injuries which occur in an employer’s parking lot are covered by workers’ compensation.
+However, not all slip and fall injuries which occur in an employer’s parking lot are covered by workers’ compensation.

 In 2001, the Appellate Court of Illinois ruled that a Wal-Mart employee who slipped on ice in the Wal-Mart parking lot was not covered by workers’ compensation because the entire parking lot was available to employees and customers and that the injured employee was not at a greater risk than the general public.
 But three years later the Appellate Court ruled in favor of a waitress who required to park in a specific part of the employer’s parking lot when she slipped on ice on her way into work.
 The Appellate Court concluded that she was at a greater risk than the general public because she was required to park in a specific part of the parking lot.